TheCoreblank/chatApp/README.md

 - /ping - measures ping, only tested on Client2.
 - /bug report - prompts you to make a bug report.
 - /feature request - prompts you to request a feature
+- /quit
+- /faketext, which switches to a notepad mode where you can write notes.
+Data is saved/
+- /faketext -end, which switches back to messages with all the chat history saved.
+- /wipe
+- /everyoneclose, /everyonefake - needs admin, closes all or sets everyone to faketext.
+- /help, obvious

 # Server V2 Commands